geriom/beamercuerna/README.md

 That will place the files in the right folders and make the theme available system-wide.

-**Note:** The aforementioned commands will only work if you have installed TeXLive from their official website.
+**Note:** The aforementioned commands assume that you have installed TeXLive from their official website.
 If you used your distribution package manager or any other source those commands might not work.

 If you prefer to use your local texfm directory you can find the source `*.sty` files in `beamertheme-cuerna/tex/latex/beamertheme-cuerna/`